 Note: It is important to remember that it is not safe to try these exercises without a proper instructor.

-Did they take the children underwater?
+Do they take the babies underwater?
 How was this experience?

 This was only in the second half of the course when the babies were used to water falling on their heads and have some breath control.
 The mammas hold the babies, typically in the airplane position while the Hebamme pours water on them from legs to their head.
 Then, the mammas swing them 360 degrees underwater.
 Agni was the youngest and a bit apprehensive the first few times.
 So, I would take her under the shower many times.
 Once she got used to water falling on her head, she did it with so much ease.
 Now, she enjoys it!